 So how do some people who deal in the rare and arcane counter the data revolution, our current time when every auction result is public information and where markets have been effectively destroyed by seller/end user strategies like ebay and the auction houses?

 Data flattens out markets, both in a financial and a fun sense.
 Art becomes a commodity like carrots and potatoes, strictly for the muggles.
 The data revolution has made life courser in many respects, you don't need me to tell you.

 One thing that I have done, perhaps unconsciously, is to become more hidden and perhaps less approachable and accessible.
 Sounds counterproductive, doesn't it?
 Not necessarily the most logical strategy but a way to remodel my wares and paradigm into an intermittent reward.
 Skinner called this sort of modification shaping.

 Because you see, my customers require big payoffs.
 They can't win all the time, there is no psychic benefit in that.
 See what happened to Mexican silver a few years ago?
 A lot more of it suddenly showed up than anyone knew existed and a market that was predicated on rare became less so.

 Fakes entered the equation and some trust was lost.
 But basically there was no more payout for the rare breed who both had to have the best stuff but also wanted few others to share his or her bounty.

 We all know somebody like that, those of us in the business anyway.
-All of the big payoffs and obsessive types need intermittent response.
-If I had to deal with merely those of us that are sane, I would be quickly broke.
+All of the big payoffs and obsessive types need intermittent rewards.
+If I had to deal with merely those of us that are sane and psychologically balanced, I would be quickly broke.

 Another example is caucasian rugs.
 19th century, vegetable dyed, tribal flatweaves from the Caucasus regions used to command very hefty sums in the many thousands of dollars.
 Collectors loved them for their design and craftsmanship.